-Intermediate High French has an interdisciplinary and experiential focus, encompassing 45 hours (3 credits).
+The French for Media and Communications: Intermediate High French has an interdisciplinary and experiential focus (3 credits).
 Its main objectives are:

-- To enhance proficiency in spoken French: - To develop strong oral/written comprehension and writing skills; - To employ French confidently and effectively in everyday situations and addressing a broad range of topics;

-• To acquire insight into the role of French language within Moroccan and North African life and culture.
+- To enhance proficiency in spoken French; - To develop strong oral/written comprehension and writing skills; - To employ French confidently and effectively in everyday situations and addressing a broad range of topics; - To acquire insight into the role of French language within Moroccan and North African life and culture.